rupankar-02/radiative_transfer/README.md

 This project demonstrates the effectiveness of machine learning in predicting complex atmospheric parameters.
 By leveraging models like RandomForestRegressor, SupportVectorRegressor, and GradientBoostingRegressor, it provides a robust framework for predicting radiative forcing in diverse aerosol conditions.

----

-You can customize the description further based on the specifics of your project.